retyui/i-study/i-study.md

 We have a house
 They play
-We stuty
+We study
 You read English books
-We read Engilsh books
+We read English books
 We study there
 They understand you
-I know Engilsh very well
+I know English very well
-You speek English
+You speak English
-I live in Belarussia
+I live in Belarusian

 They work there
 We read
 I understand you
-We speak Engilsh
+We speak English
 You read
 They know English well
-You undestand you
+You understand you
 You know English
 You study
-I read Engish book
+I read English book

 You want it
 We speak Russian
-I live in Belarussian
+I live in Belarusian
 We know English well
 I speak English
 You read books
 You read English books
 You know it
 They read book
-You do it weel
+You do it well

 You play
 We live in Moscow
 They know English
 They play football
 I know English
-I speek Russian
+I speak Russian
 They understand very well
 They like English
 You live in Minsk
 You work
-You like Ehglish
+You like English

 I want it
-I live in Belarussian
+I live in Belarusian
-You know Engilsh very well
+You know English very well
 I read